IATA-Cargo/ONE-Record/Documentation_website/docs/Orchestration/index.md

 ## Version
 Current version of the Orchestration is **1.2.0**.

+With API 2.3.0 version we have introduced a `usesOrchestration` property to identify which version of the Orchestration is used for the sake of mapping.
+This allows to better understand what mapping is required.

 ## General notes

 1. The use cases covered by the Orchestration need to be generic or standard enough to make sense for the industry.
 Company-specific processes cannot be part of the Orchestration documentation although IATA is there to support stakeholders in their implementation of ONE Record.